killshot13/killshot13/README.md

 >
 >## Hi There! 👋
 >
 >### Welcome to my GitHub.
-I have a passion for web development & design, cloud computing, and voice technology
+I have a passion for web development & design, cloud computing, and voice technology.
 >
->### Browse around as you please, or check out my cool 😎 [developer profile](https://stackoverflow.com/story/killshot13) on Stack Overflow
+>### Browse around as you please, or check out my cool 😎 [developer profile](https://stackoverflow.com/story/killshot13) on Stack Overflow.
 >
 >---
 >